 At the UT campus, you can find a dentist, physiotherapist, and psychologist, among others.
-If you want to make use of healthcare in the Netherlands, you need to have health insurance and arrange for a general practitioner (GP).

 Firstly, you need to make sure you are properly insured during your stay in the Netherlands.
 By law, you are required to have health insurance.
 Your personal situation will determine which type of insurance you need.

 The healthcare benefit (zorgtoeslag) is a subsidy provided by the Dutch government towards the costs of your Dutch health insurance.
 To check if you qualify for this benefit and to apply, you should contact the Belastingdienst (Dutch tax office).
 Only students with Dutch health insurance or students who are registered with the CAK may be entitled to the benefit if they meet the conditions.

 Find a general practitioner

 Secondly, when you arrive in the Netherlands, you should register with a local General Practitioner (GP) or local family doctor practice (huisarts in Dutch).
 This person is your first point of contact for healthcare in the Netherlands, only with his or her referral you can access medical specialists, hospital tests, and prescription drugs.

 How to choose a GP?